junxit/us-congress-bills-114/metadata.md

 - 2015-05-01 — The previous question was ordered pursuant to the rule. (consideration: CR H2781)
 - 2015-05-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier, and on which further proceedings had been postponed.
 - 2015-05-05 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2015-05-21 — Committee on Appropriations.
+Reported by Senator Alexander with an amendment in the nature of a substitute.
+With written report No. 114-54.
+- 2015-05-21 — Committee on Appropriations.
+Reported by Senator Alexander with an amendment in the nature of a substitute.
+With written report No. 114-54.
+- 2015-05-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 96.